 What would a typical day like for surgery?

-The donor area will then be removed whilst you watch TV, use your smart phone, or read.
-The experience is very calm and pain free.
-After the donor supply has been harvested, the transplant team take the follicles and then begin trimming them and organizing them into 1,2,3 and 4 hair grafts for strategic placement into the recipient sites.
-Whilst the technicians are looking after the grafts, Dr Feller and Dr Bloxham will then create the recipient holes for the grafts to be placed into.
-Once the grafts are ready they are then strategically placed into the scalp where the holes have been made.
-The key to a natural and artistic result is the placement of different hair grafts into the scalp.
+The extraction position is designed to be relaxing and pain free.
+The donor area can be removed while you watch TV, use your smartphone, or read.
+After the donor supply has been harvested, the transplant team begin to trim and organize the follicles into one or more hair grafts for strategic placement into the recipient sites.
+While the technicians take care of your grafts, Dr Feller and Dr Bloxham will create the recipient holes for the grafts to be placed into.
+Completed grafts are then strategically placed into the scalp where the holes have been made.
+The true key to a natural-looking result is the placement of different hair grafts into the scalp.

-You will have some lunch (which you will order in the morning before the surgery begins).
-Once the final graft is placed the scalp, the donor area and recipient sites are thoroughly washed and cleaned several times.
+Once the final graft is placed the scalp, the donor area and recipient sites are thoroughly washed and cleaned.
 A bandage is then placed around the donor area and pain medication is prescribed for a number of days.
 Your surgery is then complete and you are free to go home.

 What about after the surgery?

-Your recipient sites will possibly scab up over a few days, but this is normal.
-They will eventually flake off, and any redness and soreness will subside over the next two weeks as well.
-It is now out of your hands and there is nothing you can do but allow nature to start working its magic.
+It is normal for your recipient sites to scab up over a few days.
+The scabs will eventually flake off, and any redness and soreness will subside over the next two weeks.

-It is advisable to use any holidays and or time off if you are concerned about your appearance during this time.
-After 10-14 days your staples/sutures are ready to come out (if you had a strip or mFUE procedure).
-If you are local to the clinic you can come in and have these removed for you.
-If you have access to a health care professional in your home town, the clinic can give you a staple remover to remove he staples.
+Feller and Bloxham Medical recommends using any holidays and/or vacation hours if you are concerned about your appearance during this time.
+After 10-14 days, your staples/sutures are ready to come out (if you had a strip or mFUE procedure).
+If you are local to the clinic you can have these removed for you in our Great Neck, NY office.
+If you have access to a health care professional in your home town, the clinic can give you a staple remover to remove the staples.

 It’s important to remember that all patients are different and no two will “mature” in exactly the same way.
-But on average, hair transplants mature as follows:
+On average, hair transplants mature as follows:

 3 months – beginning of new growth (10% maturation max)